jeffreyadams/atlasofliegroups-docs/tutorial/video_2A/parameters_real_tori.rst

 the information that we want.
 The idea is that some problems can be reduced to the case of rational parameters.

-Le's do some examples.
+Let us do some examples.
 For the trivial representation, namely the parameter correspondintg to the trivial character on the component group and the character :math:`\nu :x \rightarrow |x|^0` we have::

      atlas> p